Building a Wi-Fi Controlled Remote Antenna Switch with ESP32

 Grounding and Shielding

-- Star grounding: Connect all coax shields to a single ground point on enclosure
+• Star grounding: Bring all coax shields to a single bonding point on the enclosure tied to your station ground.

 Isolation Between Ports

-- Consider adding ferrite beads on each antenna feedline
+• Consider adding ferrite beads or chokes on each antenna feedline at the enclosure entry.

 Installation and Mounting